 The Social Security Administration (SSA) assigns nine-digit Social Security numbers (SSNs) to U.S. citizens, permanent residents and eligible nonimmigrant workers in the United States.
 SSA uses SSNs to report wages to the government, track Social Security benefits and for other identification purposes.
 Every F and M student who U.S. Customs and Immigration Services (USCIS) grants employment authorization to needs an SSN.

 Please note: If an F or M student (or dependent) is ineligible to receive an SSN, but receives non-wage income while in the United States (e.g., scholarships, grants, interest on stocks, gambling/lottery winnings), they must apply for an Individual Taxpayer Identification Number (ITIN).
 For more information, please visit our What is an ITIN? resource page.

 Steps for Obtaining a Social Security Number

-If want to receive an SSN while studying in the United States, follow these steps:
+If you want to receive an SSN while studying in the United States, follow these steps: